renovate-bot/NeXTLinux-_-gosbomx/DEVELOPING.md

 1. run `make bootstrap` to download go mod dependencies, create the `/.tmp` dir, and download helper utilities.
 2. run `make` to view the selection of developer commands in the Makefile
 3. run `make build` to build the release snapshot binaries and packages
-4. for an even quicker start you can run `go run cmd/syft/main.go` to print the syft help.
+4. for an even quicker start you can run `go run cmd/gosbom/main.go` to print the gosbom help.
-	- this command `go run cmd/syft/main.go alpine:latest` will compile and run syft against `alpine:latest`
+	- this command `go run cmd/gosbom/main.go alpine:latest` will compile and run gosbom against `alpine:latest`
-5. view the README or syft help output for more output options
+5. view the README or gosbom help output for more output options

 The main make tasks for common static analysis and testing are `lint`, `format`, `lint-fix`, `unit`, `integration`, and `cli`.